cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

     cute::half_t>;
 ```
 We use the cute namespace types for robustness, and our source data type is fp16 (`cute::half_t`).
 Each thread therefore loads $128/16=8$ halfs.

+We have 32 threads in each warp loading 32 128-bit chunks in tandem, which is 512 total bytes or 128 words[^1] or 4x32 bank accesses (see bank conflicts section below).
+The async proxy issues the load/store in 4 phases using quarter-warps, or 8 threads at a time.[^2] In phase 1, threads 0-7 load the first 8 128-bit chunks.
+In phase 2, threads 8-15 do the next 8, and so on and so forth.
+In each phase, each quarter warp issues a contiguous 8x128-bit or 128-byte coalesced copy, which targets all 32 banks without any conflicts.
+So by design, our async copies perfectly copies our data using the full HBM bandwidth.

 ### Tiled_Copy
 Even though each thread copies 128 bits, each thread block is usually working with a variable amount of threads/warps.
 Given the 4 tensor cores per SM, 4 warps per block is typically a good choice for FA2.
 This means we have to determine how to copy each Q,K,V tile using these 128-bit async copies.